nozaq/terraform-aws-remote-state-s3-backend/README.md

 - Automatically transit non-current versions in S3 buckets to AWS S3 Glacier to optimize the storage cost.
 - Optionally you can set to expire aged non-current versions(disabled by default).
 - Optionally you can set fixed S3 bucket name to be user friendly(false by default).
-- Create a DynamoDB table for state locking.
+- Create a DynamoDB table for state locking, encryption is optional.
 - Optionally create an IAM policy to allow permissions which Terraform needs.

 ## Usage